PentagonToy/CSC-HPC-Guide/python-environment/smartsim-environment.md

         ├── requirements.in
         ├── requirements-x64.txt
         ├── requirements-arm64.txt
-        ├── julia-environment-x64.txt
+        ├── julia-environment-x64.txt        # placeholder text if INSTALL_PYSR=no for x64
-        ├── julia-environment-arm64.txt
+        ├── julia-environment-arm64.txt       # placeholder text if INSTALL_PYSR=no for arm64
+        ├── install-options-x64.sh            # persists INSTALL_PYSR for x64
+        ├── install-options-arm64.sh          # persists INSTALL_PYSR for arm64
-        ├── runtime-x64.sh          # records the GCC module used for the x64 native build
+        ├── runtime-x64.sh          # records GCC module + PySR-enabled flag for x64
-        ├── runtime-arm64.sh        # records the GCC module used for the arm64 native build
+        ├── runtime-arm64.sh        # records GCC module + PySR-enabled flag for arm64
         ├── jupyter-kernel-x64.sh   # kernel launcher wrapper (Section 8)
         ├── jupyter-kernel-arm64.sh # kernel launcher wrapper (Section 8)
         └── envs/
 ```

-The `.julia_env_runtime_*` / `.julia_depot_runtime_*` directories and `runtime-$ENV_ARCH.sh` are created **once**, at build time (Sections 5.1 and 6) — not by the loader.
+The `.julia_env_runtime_*` / `.julia_depot_runtime_*` directories, `runtime-$ENV_ARCH.sh`, and `install-options-$ENV_ARCH.sh` are created **once**, at build time (Sections 1, 5.1, and 6) — not by the loader.
 Sourcing `Python4SmartSim.sh` only ever reads them; it never copies, deletes, or recreates them.
 Re-run the installer for a given architecture if these directories are missing or out of date.

 ---